Brooklyn earns distinction as dining destination

 NEW YORK Forget Manhattan.
 Brooklyn is vying to become New York City's hip and cutting-edge dining destination.

 "We got everything here in Brooklyn.
-They can keep Manhattan," said John Coppola, co-owner of the grilled sandwich trunk, Foodfreaks.
+They can keep Manhattan," said John Coppola, co-owner of the grilled sandwich truck, Foodfreaks.

 The 31-year-old native of Brooklyn, one of New York's City's five boroughs, and brothers David and Stephen Cusato are among a new breed of ambitious cooks who think they can succeed outside of Manhattan.

-Cheaper rents in growing neighbourhoods have allowed chefs of diverse backgrounds to elevate hot dogs and other comfort food or popularize foreign dishes like jerk chicken.
+Cheaper rents in growing neighborhoods have allowed chefs of diverse backgrounds to elevate hot dogs and other comfort food or popularize foreign dishes like jerk chicken.

 Food critics seem to agree that Brooklyn has arrived as a foodie haven.